ThomasLatham/tlb-app/README.md

 #### Deploy to Vercel

+With your GitHub repository set up and up to date with your tailored blog content, you're ready to deploy with Vercel.
 I could describe this process in detail, but I'd basically just be rewriting what the awesome folks at Vercel have already prepared in their [Deploying Your Next.js App](https://nextjs.org/learn/basics/deploying-nextjs-app/deploy) documentation.
+Of course there are other deployment options, but Vercel makes the process very simple (and it's the option I chose).
-After you follow the steps outlined there, your blog should be live and bussin'.
+After you follow the steps outlined in that guide, your blog should be live.
+Congratulations on making a blog!